Q24/hawaii-packages/packages/ngx-oidc-implicit/README.md

 ### custom login page

-You can configure a custom login page, that's part of the angular stack, therefor there is a login endpoint in the config.
+You can configure a custom login page, that's part of the angular stack, therefore there is a login endpoint in the config.
 Make sure you point the OIDC config to the proper URL within the angular stack.
 After that a login page is pretty straight forward.
 The form should (for security purposes) be a classic form HTTP POST.